German-suited playing cards: East German pattern

+Prussian pattern

+Meanwhile, for over a century the Prussian pattern has been the most common German-suited pattern in Poland, though nowadays it is usually associated only with Skat, which is played mostly in Upper Silesia.
+The regular German version of this pattern was produced in Poland up to the mid-1960s, when it was then replaced by a modification (usually called the Silesian pattern), designed by Franciszek Bunsch in the early 1960s, while packs featuring it have been produced since 1963. or various types of Prussian double-headed pattern, are still produced as special editions.

 Southern

 The 36 card Bavarian (Munich and Stralsund types), Franconian, and Salzburg (or einfachdeutsche) patterns are descended from the Old Bavarian pattern which itself goes back to the 15th-century Augsburg pattern.
 In all variants the Obers and Unters are portrayed as fighters, with the Ober and Unter of Leaves carrying a drum and fife respectively.
 Bavarian cards have an aspect ratio of roughly 2:1.
 In the non-reversible (Einfach) pattern which used to be commonplace, various pictorial designs were used, especially on the pip cards.
 These individual scenes are now only found on the Deuces (also called Twos, Sows, or Aces).
 Since the 1980s, Italian manufacturers have included 5s into their Salzburg decks to allow the German speaking South Tyroleans to play Italian card games that require 40 cards with suits they are more familiar with.
 Salzburg decks also inherited the "Weli" from its extinct sibling, the Tyrolean pattern.
 The Salzburg pattern remains non-reversible and lacks corner indices.
 Most games require only 32 cards by excluding the 6s such as Schafkopf.
 Games that require the full deck include Bavarian Tarock, Jass, Tapp and some versions of Watten.